algolia/jekyll-algolia/docs-src/src/blog.md

 result look odd, because nothing is highlighted.

 To fix that, we'll add the highlighted headings to the display when they are matching.
-We'll create a new variable called `headings`, filled with the highlighted headings, and add it to our template only when not empty.
+We'll create a new variable called `breadcrumbs`, filled with the highlighted headings, and add it to our template only when not empty.

 We also update the url to include the `#` anchor that will point the link